Meghan Markle and Prince Harry's royal wedding: Everything you need to know

 When asked about the Obamas' possible attendance on Dec.
 27 on BBC Radio 4’s Today program, Prince Harry replied: "I don’t know about that – we haven’t even put the invite or the guest list together.
 Who knows if he’s going to be invited or not?
 I wouldn't want to ruin that surprise."

-At least one famous face is claiming she'll go: Spice Girls member Mel B said on the talk show "The Real" Feb.
+At least one famous face will be in the crowd: Spice Girls member Mel B said on the talk show "The Real" Feb.
 27 that she will attend the couple's nuptials -- and revealed that her fellow bandmates were invited, too.

 The singer, however, didn't confirm if the pop group would perform at the wedding reception.